jeanc18rlos/dental-vip-cms/src/pages/en/index.md

     position: General Physician
     name: Viviana Hernández
   - img: "/img/testimonials-carlos.png"
-    testimonial: "“After two orthodontic treatments and more than 5 years with braces, I thought that my case had no solution.
+    testimonial: "“After two Orthodontic treatments and more than 5 years with braces, I thought that my case had no solution.
 Almost without hope, and only because of the results I observed in my cousin Marta, I decided to visit Dr. José Miguel Gómez.
 In just 3 months with my new brackets I noticed an impressive improvement,